Claire Pont MBACP (Reg.)

 Diploma in Therapeutic Counselling (CPCAB Level 4)

 Awareness in Bereavement Care (Ascentis Level 2)

-Specialist Training & CPD
+Examples of Specialist Training & CPD

 Children & Young People's Bereavement Support Training Programme (Cruse)